-16.02 Use of the pool is subject to Article 3.03 of the PMCPOA bylaws.

-16.03 The pool is for use by members and guests.
-Member/guest cards and the pool entry card are required to enter the pool area.

-16.04 The pool may only be used according to posted schedules.
+- 16.01 The general rules of Article 3 also apply to this article. - 16.02 Use of the pool is subject to Article 3.03 of the PMCPOA bylaws. - 16.03 The pool is for use by members and guests.
+Member/guest cards and the pool entry card are required to enter the pool area. - 16.04 Each short-term rental, hotel, bed, and breakfast guest will pay a pool use fee per day as approved by the board of directors.
+Children under eight (8) are free. - 16.05 The pool may only be used according to posted schedules.
 Persons enter the pool at their own risk after signing a liability release form which is available at the reception desk in the lobby during normal business hours or from a recreation/pool attendant.
 The pool may be closed in unsafe weather conditions or for sanitary reasons.

-16.05 Posted pool rules are to be observed by all members and guests.
+16.06 Posted pool rules are to be observed by all members and guests.
 Swimmers shall shower before entering the pool.
 Those who violate rules or ignore direct orders from the recreation/pool attendants on duty will be suspended from pool use for a determined time.
 Parents are responsible to ensure that their children observe all rules.

-16.06 All persons using the PMCPOA pool swim at their own risk.
+16.07 All persons using the PMCPOA pool swim at their own risk.
 Persons 14 years of age and younger must have a parent or guardian present while using the pool facility.
 Persons 15 thru 17 years of age may swim only if they have on file a PMCPOA liability release form signed by a parent or legal guardian.
 This privilege can be temporarily suspended by the general manager or his/her designee on duty if pool rules are violated.

-16.07 Jacuzzi: Due to the higher temperature of the water, no child under 18 years of age shall be allowed in the jacuzzi.
+16.08 Jacuzzi: No child under five (5) years of age shall be allowed in the Jacuzzi in accordance with state law.

-16.08 Incontinent persons and children not toilet trained are required to wear swim diapers and separate rubber swim pants in the pool.
+16.09 Incontinent persons and children not toilet trained are required to wear swim diapers and separate rubber swim pants in the pool.
 It is recommended that all children within one year of toilet training wear the combination of a swim diaper and separate rubber swim pants in the pools.